Smokeys Firewood: The Premier Source of Quality Firewood around South Shore, MA

 Smokeys Firewood operates on the belief that the customers’ needs are of the utmost importance.
 We strive to provide products and services for the convenience of our clients.
 As a result, we have become one of the leading providers of firewood in South Shore, Massachusetts.
 Give us a call today at 508-317-7718 or email us at email@example.com so you can grab yourself some quality firewood before winter!

 How to approach your purchase:

-1) If possible, buy your firewood as Unseasoned (>30% moisture) a full year in advance (if Oak, Black Locust or other species of very dense wood) but no later than late may, unless you can stack it in direct sunlight.
+1) If possible, buy your firewood as unseasoned (>30% moisture) a full year in advance (if available, choose Oak, Black Locust, or other species of very dense wood) but no later than late May (unless you can stack it in direct sunlight).

 2) Do not wait until it’s cold because finding seasoned wood that has less than 20% moisture (ideally around 15% moisture) will be difficult to acquire.
 What’s more is that there are suppliers who will sell you unseasoned or semi-seasoned (21-29% moisture content) wood and label them as seasoned ones.

 3) If your supplier stores firewood in a huge pile, then inquire if they shuffle the pile around with the loaders.
 If not, then there’s a high chance that the wood you’re buying is highly moist and can potentially even have fungus growth in the middle of it.

 1) Always stack your firewood, preferably in a firewood shack.
 If not, then we recommend no more than three rows, preferably two, this allows more air to circulate through the stack

 2) Do not cover the stacked pile until the temperature begins dropping to around 35 degrees.
 When and if you cover it, only cover the top, not the ends or sides.